 But, as you might imagine, buying on margin comes with risks.

 For example, if the value of your investment(s) declines you may be required to deposit additional capital to cover your margin.
-In fact, it’s possible to lose more money than your initial investment when buying on margin.
+In fact, it’s possible to lose more money than your initial investment when buying on margin account.